 Climate activists march through Edinburgh in fossil fuels protest

-Climate activists are marching in Edinburgh as part of a global day of action against fossil fuels.
+Hundreds of climate activists have marched in Edinburgh as part of a global day of action against fossil fuels.

-The march has been organised by a coalition of groups including Friends of the Earth Scotland, Extinction Rebellion and Greenpeace.
+The march was organised by groups including Friends of the Earth Scotland, Extinction Rebellion and Greenpeace.

-Their route takes them from the Mound to the Scottish parliament via the city centre.
+The route took them past UK government offices to the Scottish Parliament.

 They are calling on the UK government to cancel its latest tranche of 100 oil and gas exploration licences.